isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-The helper function _formatPictureUrl_ ensures that the crop variant with it's minimum with is formatted correctly.
+The helper function _formatPictureUrl_ ensures that the crop variant with it's minimum width is formatted correctly.
 For the feed, we simply use the first variant.

 ### Step 5: Implementing a Server